-Here is how the rest of this paper is organized: In Section 2 we start by presenting simulation results to show that it can be important to go beyond the corresponding Erlang A model, obtained by using exponential service-time and abandon-time distributions with the given means.
-In Section 3 we introduce the state-dependent Markovian approximation for the abandonments.
-In Section 4 we present more simulation results to show that the Markovian approximations for abandonments are effective for the M/M/s/r + GI model, which has exponential service times.
-In Section 5 we discuss the simple exponential approximation for the more general GI service times.
-In Section 6 we present additional simulation results to show that the M/M/s/r + M(n) approximation is effective for the M/GI/s/r + GI model.
-In Section 7 we derive the steady-state performance measures in the M/M/s/r + M(n) model, most of which require additional approximations.
-In Section 8 we discuss fitting the model parameters to call-center data.
-Finally, in Section 9 we draw conclusions.
-Additional material appears in an online supplement, Whitt (2004b).
+Here is how the rest of this paper is organized: In §2, we start by presenting simulation results to show that it can be important to go beyond the corresponding Erlang-A model, obtained by using exponential service-time and abandon-time distributions with the given means.
+In §3, we introduce the state-dependent Markovian approximation for the abandonments.
+In §4, we present more simulation results to show that the Markovian approximations for abandonments are effective for the M/M/s/r + GI model, which has exponential service times.
+In §5, we discuss the simple exponential approximation for the more general GI service times.
+In §6, we present additional simulation results to show that the M/M/s/r + M(n) approximation is effective for the M/GI/s/r + GI model.
+In §7, we derive the steady-state performance measures in the M/M/s/r + M(n) model, most of which require additional approximations.
+In §8, we discuss fitting the model parameters to call-center data.
+Finally, in §9, we draw conclusions.
+Additional material appears in an online supplement (Whitt 2004b).

-2. The Need To Go Beyond the Erlang A Model
+2. The Need to Go Beyond the Erlang-A Model

-A natural first approximation to try for the M/GI/s/r + GI queueing model is the more elementary Erlang A model: M/M/s/r + M, where we obtain both the exponential time-to-abandon distribution and the exponential service-time distribution by using exponential distributions with the same means as the given general distributions.
+A natural first approximation to try for the M/GI/s/r + GI queueing model is the more elementary Erlang-A model, M/M/s/r + M, where we obtain both the exponential time-to-abandon distribution and the exponential service-time distribution by using exponential distributions with the same means as the given general distributions.
 Our problem is interesting, in large part, because that natural simple approximation procedure often performs badly.
-In some cases, however, the Erlang A model describes call-center performance quite well; see Brown et al. (2002).
-Certainly, the Erlang A model is superior to the commonly used Erlang C model $(M/M/s/\infty)$.
+In some cases, however, the Erlang-A model describes call-center performance quite well (see Brown et al. 2005).
+Certainly, the Erlang-A model is superior to the commonly used Erlang-C model $(M/M/s/\infty)$.

-To see that the Erlang A model does not provide a consistently good approximation for the M/GI/s/r + GI model, consider the $M/E_2/100/200 + E_2$ model with arrival rate $\lambda = 102$, individual mean service time $\mu^{-1} = 1$ and expected time to abandon of 1, where both the service time and the time to abandon have an Erlang E_2 distribution, which is the sum of two IID exponentials.
+To see that the Erlang-A model does not provide a consistently good approximation for the M/GI/s/r + GI model, consider the $M/E_2/100/200 + E_2$ model with arrival rate $\lambda = 102$, individual mean service time $\mu^{-1} = 1$ and expected time to abandon of 1, where both the service time and the time to abandon have an Erlang-E2 distribution, which is the sum of two IID exponentials.
 Since an E_k distribution has $SCV \ 1/k$, the E_2 distributions here have mean 1, SCV = 1/2 and variance 1/2.
-In all our examples we let the mean service time be 1.
+In all our examples, we let the mean service time be 1.
 That is without loss of generality, because we are free to choose measuring units for time.

 In Table 1 we compare simulations of the $M/E_2/100/200 + E_2$ and M/M/100/200 + M models with the same arrival rate, mean service time and mean time to abandon.
-In this example, and throughout the paper, we choose the waiting room size r sufficiently large so that blocking is negligible and so not a factor.
-All simulation experiments reported in the paper are based on ten independent replications of runs each having five million arrivals.
+In this example and throughout this paper, we choose the waiting room size r sufficiently large so that blocking is negligible and so not a factor.
+All simulation experiments reported in this paper are based on 10 independent replications of runs each having five million arrivals.
 The independent replications make it possible to reliably estimate confidence intervals using the t-statistic.
-For all estimates, we show the half-width of 95% confidence intervals.
+For all estimates, we show the half width of 95% confidence intervals.